ITRS-Group/cordial/gdna/README.md

 * You should now `Export` each of your updated dashboards so that you can import them into a Web Server or another user's Active Console.
 Do this by right-clicking on a blank area of each dashboard and selecting `Export...`.
 Follow the Save dialogue, picking a suitable new name for the dashboard.
 It will be saved with an `.adb` extension automatically.

-## Dataviews
+## Reports

-In addition to the dashboards you can also drill down into the reports themselves through the Dataviews published to the Geneos Gateway.
-While many of the Dataviews exist to drive the dashboards above there are also more detailed views of your monitoring coverage to help you fill in any gaps you may have.
+In addition to the dashboards you can also drill down into the reports themselves through the Dataviews published by the GDNA connected Gateway.
+While many of the Dataviews exist to drive the dashboards there are also more detailed views of your monitoring coverage to help you remediate any gaps in coverage.

-Below is the list of reports courtesy of the `gdna list` command (with minor edits for clarity).
+Below is the list of reports from the `gdna list` command (with minor edits for clarity).

 > [!NOTE]
 > The `Report Name` column is the internal name of the report and can be used with the `gdna report` command.
-If you are reading this documentation online then you can click on most of the reports to jump to the section giving more details.
+If you are reading this documentation online then you can also click through most of the report names to go to a section giving more details of that report.
 >
 > The `Title` is the display label of the report.
 >
-> The `Type`, when not blank, indicates that a report is not a simple linear table.
+> The `Type`, when not blank, indicates that a report is not a simple table.
 >
 > The `Dataview` and `XLSX` columns show if they are included in those outputs, and this can be changed in the configuration file.